unisport/sample/README.md

-_Fork this project and send us a pull request_

-Write a simple python webservice that returns the objects & manipuates the data found here [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/).
+Sample solution for given requirements data for project read directly from [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/).

 **/products/**

-should return the first 10 objects ordered with the cheapest first.
+Returns the first 10 objects ordered with the cheapest first.

 **/products/kids/**

-should return the products where kids=1 ordered with the cheapest first
+This sample solution has been made, so it tries matching the given string to a data paramter.
+Returns only the data where to paramter is 1.
+(Works for women, kids, adult-kids)

 **/products/?page=2**
  The products should be paginated where **page** in the url above should return the next 10 objects
+And so it does.

  **/products/id/**

-should return the individual product.
+Returns the individual product.

-**_Remember to test_**
-**_Remember to document (why, not how)_**

-####Bonus:
- extend the service so the products can also be created, edited and deleted in a backend of choice.

-_You are welcome to use any thirdparty python web framework or library that you are familiar with._
+The bonus questions have not been completed, as the data source was static.
+The data could've been made local, editable or otherwise able to handle new input.
+But has not been a priority, due to the time contraints.

+This was made using Django 1.5.4 and Python 2.7.5

+Error messages left on on purpose.